For questions, contact:

 The Jewish Film Institute (JFI) Completion Grants support independent film and media arts projects that probe nuanced and surprising corners of Jewish life, history, culture, and identity.
 Grants provide critical resources for filmmakers to accelerate the final stages of their films as the funding landscape for independent filmmakers—particularly those seeking to reflect the full spectrum of Jewish experiences—becomes more challenging.
 Launched in 2020 to address the growing need for Jewish film funders nationally and internationally, the Grants advocate for films that challenge stereotypes and conventions, spark impactful conversations about Jewish life, and innovate storytelling forms.

-Applications open annually at the Sundance Film Festival in January.
-Announcements are made in Summer/Fall.
-Learn more about the application process and previously supported projects at the links below.
+Learn more about the application process and previously supported projects below.
 To receive announcements of all of JFI's offerings to filmmakers, join our email list.

 The Jewish Film Institute awarded $85,000 to seven projects in 2023.
 The fourth round of JFI Completion Grants announced celebrates a diverse slate of documentary projects selected from a national applicant pool — the largest in the program’s history.Read More